 Solid State Drives New Production & SSD Data Recovery.

-As companies scramble to solve consumer based and enterprise level SSD Data Recovery solutions there is already a player that is in the process of launching a new SSD Hard Drive Recovery website to handle such data losses.
-Welcome to the mix eProvided.com, with over 11 years dealing directly with NAND flash data recovery, these folks are on the ball, and they are already aggressively taking on partners.
+Companies scramble to solve consumer based SSD data recovery solutions.
+There is a player that has launched a new SSD Hard Drive Recovery website to handle such data losses.
+Welcome to the mix, eProvided.com Now with over 21 years dealing with NAND flash data recovery.
+These folks are on the ball.
+As a result, they are aggressively taking on new partners.

 Solid State Disk Recovery: eProvided.Com

-As for Toshiba building much more NAND Flash: officials had not completely confirmed the entire plans for this facility.
+Consequently, Toshiba is building many more NAND Flash facilities.
+Thus, officials had not completely confirmed the entire plans for this facility.

-“NAND memory is a cornerstone of smartphones and tablets, and has gained extra importance as solid-state drives have taken hold in the MacBook Air and the ultrabook category that it spawned.
-Although not as large as Samsung in the field, Toshiba is still often considered a source for major companies, sometimes including Apple.”
+“NAND memory is a cornerstone of smartphones and tablets.
+Thus, it gained extra importance as solid-state drives have taken hold.
+MacBook Air, that it spawned, is gaining huge acceptance.
+Similarly, not as large as Samsung in the field.
+Toshiba is an additional source for many major companies, sometimes including Apple.”